ScottySchmidt/AWS_DataEngineer_API/README.md

    **[View Notebook](https://github.com/ScottySchmidt/AWS_DataEngineer_API/blob/main/03-data-analytics-reports.ipynb)**

 4. **Infrastructure as Code — AWS CDK Deployment**

-   #### Method A: Full AWS pipeline using CDK in Python
+   #### Method A: Python CDK (Local Jupyter Notebook):
    Runs directly from a Jupyter Notebook with minimal or no CloudShell usage.
    This approach is easier to iterate on, test, and document.
    **[View Notebook](https://github.com/ScottySchmidt/AWS_DataEngineer_API/blob/main/04-cdk-iac-python.ipynb)**

-   #### Method B: Deploy with AWS CDK Python and CloudShell
+   #### Method B: CDK Python and AWS CloudShell
    No local setup is required.
-   - One Lambda pulls data from BLS and DataUSA, and another joins the datasets to create summary reports.
+   - Lambda pulls data from BLS and DataUSA, and another joins the datasets to create summary reports.
    - An S3 bucket stores both raw data and the processed outputs.
    - EventBridge runs the ingest Lambda on a daily schedule.
    - When a new file lands in S3, it sends a notification to SQS.